Windows OS Hub

 mstsc rdp port forwarding

-Login to the remote computer and work safely in the RDP session ( but you remember that port 3389 is still closed by the firewall).
-You can use the TCPView tool to make sure that the RDP connection is local (the RDP connection is initiated by the SSH server running locally).
+Login to the remote computer and work safely in the RDP session.
+You can use the Get-NetTCPConnection cmdlet or the TCPView tool to make sure that the RDP connection has been established locally (the RDP connection was initiated by the SSH server running locally):

-Other computers of your local network can also use this mode to connect to an RDP server even if the direct connection is not allowed (both via SSH and via RDP).
-To do it, they must connect via RDP client to port number 8888 on your computer with the SSH tunnel created:
+Other computers of your local network can also use this tunnel to simultaneously connect to an RDP server even if the direct connection is not allowed (both via SSH and RDP).
+To do it, they must use the RDP client to connect to port 8888 on your computer (with the SSH tunnel created):

 mstsc.exe /v 10.10.1.220:8888